blockhackersio/ethereum-provider-example/README.md

 - [ ] KZG commitment
 - [ ] Zero Knowledge Proof

-_Note this code is for illustrative purposes only and is not production code and is not meant to be used for production in anyway._
+_Please note that this does not fully cover all the checks and error handling that should be done in a production environment.
+This code is exclusively for illustrative purposes only and is not production code and is not meant to be used for production in anyway._